-Above, we found no cool SGs with $\log (L / L_\odot) > 5.6$; $T_\mathrm{eff} < 7$\,kK in I\,Zw\,18.
-For hotter stars at such luminosities, we are not able to calculate the luminosities as accurately, but they might still show up in the CMD -- if they exist.
+Above, we found no cool SGs with $\log (L / L_\odot) > 5.6$ or $T_\mathrm{eff} < 7$\,kK in I\,Zw\,18.
+For hotter stars at such luminosities, we are not able to calculate the luminosities as accurately, but they might still appear in the CMD -- if they exist.
 We investigate this further in this section.

 In Fig.\,\ref{fig:izw18_hotstars}, we show the blue side of the IR CMD of I\,Zw\,18.
-We also indicate regimes associated with different temperatures and luminosities, based on the MIST BCs.
-This figure shows that also at bluer colors, the CMD locus associated with $\log (L / L_\odot) \gtrsim 5.6$ remains empty, at least at $F115W-F200W \gtrsim -0.15$ (temperatures of $\sim$20\,kK and below).
-The CMD implies the presence of about 25 less luminous warm SGs with $5.0 < \log (L / L_\odot) < 5.6$.
-In this part of the CMD, the completeness is still expected to be on the order of 50\% (Fig.\,\ref{fig:izw18_hotstars}; and see Sect.\,\ref{sec:completeness} for further discussions on completeness).
-We refrain from making quantitative statements for bluer sources (hotter than $\sim$20\,kK) as their inferred luminosity becomes increasingly sensitive to color, while at the same time the errors and completeness progressively get worse with decreasing brightness in the $F200W$ filter.
-From this analysis, we conclude that the CMD of I\,Zw\,18 indicates that it does not host a sizable population of bright warm SGs ($\log (L / L_\odot) > 5.6$; $7 \leq T_\mathrm{eff} / \mathrm{kK} \leq 20$).
+We also indicate regimes associated with different temperatures and luminosities based on the MIST BCs.
+This figure shows that also at bluer colors ($F115W-F200W \gtrsim -0.15$; temperatures of $\sim$20\,kK and below), the CMD locus associated with $\log (L / L_\odot) \gtrsim 5.6$ remains more or less empty (only a few border cases appear).
+The CMD implies the presence of about 25 less-luminous warm SGs with $5.0 < \log (L / L_\odot) < 5.6$.
+In this part of the CMD, the completeness is still expected to be on the order of 50\% (Fig.\,\ref{fig:izw18_hotstars}; see also Sect.\,\ref{sec:completeness} for further discussions on completeness).
+We refrain from making quantitative statements for bluer sources (hotter than $\sim$20\,kK) as their inferred luminosity becomes increasingly sensitive to color.
+At the same time, errors and completeness progressively worsen with decreasing brightness in the $F200W$ filter.
+This analysis shows that the CMD of I\,Zw\,18 lacks a sizable population of bright warm SGs ($\log (L / L_\odot) > 5.6$; $7 \leq T_\mathrm{eff} / \mathrm{kK} \leq 20$).